 At least once every six months, children should visit the dentist.
 This permits the pediatric dentist to provide routine dental care, such as a dental exam, cleaning, fluoride treatment, and x-rays.

 If your child’s checkup goes well and there are no problems, it doesn’t mean you shouldn’t go back to the dentist in a year.
 If your child misses an appointment, he or she may go a full year without receiving a proper checkup, allowing key oral hygiene issues such as tooth decay, hidden cavities, and inflammation to go untreated.

 Regular 6-month visits help your dentist detect if your child’s brushing practices are effective, if they are brushing too hard or too softly, and if cavities that are difficult to diagnose are present.
-Regular checkups are no indication that you should take your child to the dentist less often; rather, they are proof that your visits are useful and that the regular cleaning and fluoride treatment is keeping your child’s teeth healthy and free of problems.
+Regular checkups are no indication that you should take your child to the dentist less often; rather, they are proof that your visits are useful and that the regular cleaning and fluoride treatment are keeping your child’s teeth healthy and free of problems.